Illesteva is an independently owned eyewear brand with roots in Downtown New York and production in Italy and France.

 Designed in New York

-Designing a pair of Illesteva glasses happens in-house at our SoHo HQ.
+Designing a pair of Illesteva glasses happens in-house at our SoHo Studio.
 Taking cues from downtown New York and inspiration from around the world, our styles are a direct product of our endlessly fascinating surroundings.
 We take passion for modern design and translate it into pieces that are fundamentally wearable.

 Handmade in Italy and France